derrickj/hillcrestlab.com/_posts/2011-1-3-regions-soft-relaunch.markdown

 Each tester has to:

 1. Connect their phone to iTunes.
-2. Find and e-mail me their UUID.
+2. Find and e-mail me their UDID.

 Then I have to:

-1. Enter each UUID into the iOS developer portal.
+1. Enter each UDID into the iOS developer portal.
 2. Generate a mobile provisioning profile for the group.
 3. Build the app and bundle it with the provisioning profile.